madetech/blog/posts/alpine-stack-size.md

 What we discovered was that we needed to have stack sizes <500KB in order to reproduce the issue.

-This got us no closer to a fix, but did tell us that somehow the stack size was being restricted in our CI environment.
+This got us no closer to a fix, but did enable us to see the error locally and trace it to a recursive algorithm within RSpec.

 ### Running with Alpine locally